elidonner/logitech_config/README.md

 for building the app.

-After running `sudo systemcctl enable --now logid`.
+After running `sudo systemctl enable --now logid`.

 Default location is `/etc/logid.cfg` but you can run `sudo logid -c /filepath` to choose a different location.
 I don't know how to make it do this on system reboot without having default file in `/etc/logid.cfg`.